robertbraeutigam/scan/README.md

 Commands do have an explicit acknowledgement and therefore may need to be repeated if that acknowledgement is late or does not arrive.
 For this reason all commands must be *idempotent*.
-This just means that if the same command is repeated several times for some reason, the end-result must be the same as when the command is executed only once.
+This just means that if the same command is repeated several times for some reason, the end-result must be the same as if the command was executed only once.
 Not counting the potential overhead of network and compute usage.

 ## Appendix A: Selected Use-Cases